 An appeal is a request by you, or your authorized representative, to have an adverse benefit determination reviewed and reconsidered.
-There are different appeals processes for Ancillary Health Services Claims (dental) and Life/AD&D Claims.
+There are different appeals processes for Ancillary Health Services Claims (dental and vision) and Life/AD&D Claims.

 The chart below gives a brief overview of with whom an appeal should be filed and the levels of appeal available for each type of denied claim:

-Type of Denied Claim Level-one Appeal Level-two Appeal Ancillary Health Services Claims: • Dental Delta Dental Board of Trustees Life/AD&D MetLife Insurance Company Board of Trustees
+Type of Denied Claim Level-one Appeal Level-two Appeal

+Ancillary Health Services Claims:

+• Dental Delta Dental Board of Trustees

+• Vision Davis Vision Board of Trustees

+Life/AD&D MetLife Insurance Company Board of Trustees

-This level of appeal is voluntary.
+^{} This level of appeal is voluntary.